zachariahcox/zachariahcox/docs/humans/expectations.md

 This includes topics including, but not limited to, race, gender and gender expression, sexual identity or expression, class, disability, religion, age, body size, etc.
 ### High-quality internet
 Not sure where else to put this, but when working remotely, I expect you to have a reliable, fast internet connection under all normal circumstances.
-This is extremely important when presenting or screen sharing -- please optimise for the audience!
+This is extremely important when presenting or screen sharing.
+If your wifi can be flakey, roll out a long ethernet cable for the demo, etc.

-If you need a new router or ethernet cable, please get one!
+If you need a better router or ethernet cable, please get one!
 It's probably expensable ;)